BlueBrain/Search/README.md

 4. Create the database.
 5. Compute the sentence embeddings.
 6. Create the mining cache.
-7. Initialize the search and mining servers.
+7. Initialize the search, mining, and notebooks servers
-8. Open the Jupyter notebook.
+8. Open the example notebook.

+Four things need to be noted before proceeding.

-At the moment, please note that these instructions suppose you have access to Blue Brain resources.
+First, at the moment, these instructions suppose the machine is inside Blue Brain's network.

+Second, the setup of Blue Brain Search requires the launch of 4 servers (database, search, mining, notebooks).
+The instructions are supposed to be executed on a powerful remote machine and the notebooks are supposed to be accessed from a personal local machine through the network.

-Please also note that in this *Getting Started* the ports, the Docker image names, and the Docker container names are modified to safely test the instructions on a machine where BBS Docker images would have already been built, BBS Docker containers would already run, and BBS servers would already run.
-If this is not the case, the prefix `test_` could be removed from the Docker image and container names and the `sed`commands could be omitted.
-For the ports, the default values start with `88` and not `89`.
+Third, the ports, the Docker image names, and the Docker container names are modified to safely test the instructions on a machine where the Docker images would have already been built, the Docker containers would already run, and the servers would already run.

+Fourth, if you are in a production setting, the database password and the notebooks server token should be changed, the prefix `test_` should be removed from the Docker image and container names, the `sed`commands should be omitted, the second digit of the ports should be replaced by `8`.

 ### Prerequisites